 Washington Water has established a scholarship program to assist students residing within its service areas who plan to continue their education in college or vocational school programs.
 Scholarships are offered each year for full-time study at an accredited institution of the student’s choice.

-Students can get more information about the Washington Water Scholarship program and start the application process online.
-Enrollment for the scholarship program is currently closed.
-We plan to announce results in mid- to late August.
+Students can get more information about the Cal Water Scholarship program and start the application process online.

 Awards are for undergraduate study only.